jeremycherfas/user/pages/03.blog/take-my-money-please/item.md

 OK, by now I'm losing the will to live.
 But there's an option to stream, so let's try that.
 Nope.
 You need Flash.

 Hello, BBC.
 It's 2016.
 Even [the New York Times is giving up on Flash](http://open.blogs.nytimes.com/2016/02/08/flash-free-video-in-2016/?_r=0).
 But heck, I've paid my money and I want to see the bloody show.
 So we stream, and that goes well until it doesn't.
-Stuttering, stop-starts, and the final indignity, that I don't have the bandwidth.
-Listen, mate, I have bandwidth to spare.
+Stuttering, stop-starts, and the final indignity, that I don't have the bandwidth. listen  , mate, I have bandwidth to spare.
 It's your end, dolt.

 This is a farce.
 No wonder people like me do indeed steal stuff, stuff that we would be happy enough to pay for.